Volunteering with Wiltshire Wildlife Trust

 We recognise the crucial role that sustainable farming practices play in supporting biodiversity.
 We use conservation grazing with our herds of cattle and sheep to manage the delicate ecosystems of their reserves.
 This provides an opportunity for volunteers interested in the intersection of farming and conservation.

-You can join the farming team by becoming a Livestock Looker, playing a vital role in the welfare of these animals.
-This involves checking on the herds, ensuring they have access to food and water, and reporting any concerns to the Farm Manager.
+By joining the farming team, you can become a Livestock Looker, playing a vital role in the welfare of these animals.
+This involves checking on the herds, ensuring they have access to food and water, and reporting any concerns to the farm manager.

 Protecting Our Waterways

-Wiltshire's chalk streams are a precious and increasingly threatened resource.
-We are looking for a team of River Guardians to play a direct role in protecting these vital ecosystems.
+Wiltshire's chalk streams are a precious and increasingly threatened global resource.
+We are always looking for volunteers to join our team of River Guardians, to play a direct role in protecting these vital ecosystems.
 River Guardians are trained to monitor the health of these waterways, collecting valuable data on water quality, flow rates, and the presence of key species.
 This information is crucial for understanding the challenges facing our rivers and developing effective conservation strategies.
-The beauty of this role is that it can be undertaken at any time for your local river or stream.
+The beauty of this role is that it can be undertaken at any time along your local river or stream.

-Volunteers also contribute to the removal of invasive non-native species, which can wreak havoc on aquatic ecosystems.
-This hands-on work involves carefully removing these unwanted plants, such as Himalayan Balsam, and replanting with native species.
+Water Team Volunteers also contribute to the removal of invasive non-native species, which can wreak havoc on aquatic ecosystems.
+This hands-on work involves carefully removing these unwanted plants such as Himalayan Balsam and replanting with native species.

 Recording for the Future

 Understanding the distribution and health of our wildlife populations is essential for effective conservation.
-We rely heavily on support from our dedicated volunteers to record sightings of various species, from birds and butterflies to wildflowers and fungi.
+We often use the support of our dedicated volunteers to record sightings of various species, from birds and butterflies to wildflowers and fungi.
 These records provide invaluable data that helps track changes in biodiversity, identify areas of concern, and inform conservation management decisions.

 Youth, Education and Wellbeing